Possible Use of Donor Information and Blood Samples in Medical Research

 How might your blood or information be used in medical research?

-- Studies relating to testing, storing, collecting, and processing blood
+- Testing, storing, collecting, and processing blood.

 How is your confidentiality protected when your blood or information is used in research?